-A recommendation is a best practice which we advise you about in order to improve the performance of your application.
-Anytime you profile your application Blackfire is able to detect common performance bottlenecks and configuration issues.
+A recommendation is a best practice that we advise you about in order to improve the performance of your application.
+Anytime you profile your application Blackfire can detect common performance bottlenecks and configuration issues.
 Solving them most of the time should have a significant impact on the performance of your app.

 Technically, a recommendation is a built-in performance test, that shows up only when relevant.
 It depends for instance on the detected framework and whether you are in a development environment or not.

 Recommendations are displayed in a dedicated tab on a profile view and in build reports (they do not impact the test results in terms of fail/pass).
 Any recommendation can be directly copied as a test that you’ll paste in your .blackfire.yaml file.
 By clicking on the ? icon near to it, you will be able to read more about the recommendation, and how to write the corresponding test.

 Recommendations depend on your environment’s configuration.
 A development environment’s recommendations will differ from non-development environments, for instance with regards to caching strategies.
 Moreover, Blackfire offers you only recommendations that are relevant to your project type (Symfony, Laravel, Magento, Drupal, eZ Publish,…).